Foreign trekkers on the Everest Base Camp trek will have to pay an additional 2,000 rupees from October 1st 2017

 March/April 2018: I have been in touch with the Nepal Tourism Board who confirm that the TIMs card is no longer being issued for the Solukhumbu (Everest) region.
 Recent reports from trekkers also confirm the same from Kathmandu and the EBC trek.
 As such you now only need to get a Sagarmatha National Park permit – then when you arrive in Lukla you will need to pay the regional tax/fee of USD$20.
 There is no more TIMs fee or requirement as such for Solukhumbu (Everest).

-Note: Given the latest update directly above, I can also confirm that this “situation” remains temporary.
+Note: Given the latest updates directly above, I can also confirm that this “situation” remains temporary at a national level.
 So it could change at any week.
 Given Nepal’s past, I would suggest it will remain like this for the current trekking season at the least.
 I would however advise anyone trekking in this region to confirm about the TIMs requirement a few days before your trek to be sure.
 The best way to do this is either via your trekking agency, trekking guide or if trekking independently by visiting the Nepal Tourism Board in Kathmandu.

 I will endeavor to update this page if this fee is suspended or canceled.
-As advised, above, last month, all trekkers should bring the additional fees with them.
+As advised above all trekkers should bring the additional 2,000 rupees (USD $20) fees with them to Lukla.
+Likewise be prepared to pay another USD $20 when you get your National Park Permit just in case the TIMS card fee comes back.
+For now, you don’t need a TIMS for Solukhumbu.
 More details on this and other treks can be found by going through my page on information about trekking in Nepal.

 Get my Guidebook to Nepal & discover more than anyone else!